-- 1. Fleet Services utilizes the Department of Transportation fueling network and the current State contracted fuel provider's commercial card lock fueling network.
-For current information please contact your local Fleet Services office or reference the Fleet Services website http://fleetsrvices.nv.gov - 2.
-Fuel cards are assigned to each individual Fleet Services vehicle and are prohibited to be used for any other vehicle than which the card is assigned.
-Agencies will be charged for unauthorized purchases and may be reported to the Attorney General' Office. - 3.
-Do not use fuel cards for normal vehicle maintenance or the purchase of auto parts, tires or accessories without the expressed authorization of the Fleet Services Division.
-Agencies will be billed for all unauthorized fuel card charges. - 4.
-Lost or stolen fuel cards must be reported immediately to the Fleet Services Division
+Fleet Services utilizes the Department of Transportation (NDOT) fueling network and the current State contracted fuel provider's commercial card lock fueling network.
+For current information please contact your local Fleet Services office or reference the Fleet Services website http://fleetsrvices.nv.gov

+Since both the NDOT fueling network and the commercial card lock fueling network are accessible, two fuel cards are assigned to each individual Fleet Services vehicle and are prohibited to be used for any other vehicle than which the card is assigned.
+The Fleet Services Division will monitor all fuel card transactions and will notify agencies of any misuse of fuel cards.
+Agencies will be charged for unauthorized purchases and may be reported to the Attorney General's Office.

+Agencies shall not use fuel cards for normal vehicle maintenance or the purchase of auto parts, tires or accessories without the expressed authorization of the Fleet Services Division.
+Agencies will be billed for all unauthorized fuel card charges.

+Lost or stolen fuel cards must be reported immediately to the Fleet Services Division.